primayoriko/machine-learning-projects/README.md

 -------

+A notebook of hand's image recognition that gesturing paper, rock, and scissors using a convolutional neural network (CNN) model with keras and tensorflow.
 This ML project is for my final submission for Dicoding ML class.

 ## Dataset Source